collective/collective.contentrules.mustread/README.rst

 An optional reminder email is sent to all users that did not confirm their read-requests 2 days (configurable) before the deadline.

-When read-requests for a content item have expired, a notification email is sent to a configurable emailaddress that lists all users that did not confirm the item as read in time.
+When read-requests for content items have expired, a notification email is sent to a configurable emailaddress that lists all unread documents and which users did not confirm the item as read in time.

 Site-Administrators can view read-statistics (per content-item and site-wide) as well as download a CSV list of all read-requests.